 There was always an element of mystery about the Himalayas.
-There are a lot of unsolved cases of what happens in Himalayas.
-There are allegations that there are serious who have lived for about 200 years and they look as if they are 30 years old.
+There are a lot of unsolved cases of what happens in the Himalayas.
+There are allegations that there are serious who has lived for about 200 years and they look as if they are 30 years old.
 There are allegations of cryptic features like the Yeti that have been roaming in the Himalayas.
 There are unexplained skeleton findings in some of the lakes in the upper parts of Himalayas.
 To top all of these up, there are allegations that the Himalayas serves as a base for aliens and there have been sightings of unidentified flying objects roaming around the skies of Himalayas.

 There can be nothing that excites an adventurer more than the mention of the word Himalayas.
-It is a great place of adventure for any kind of an enthusiastic.
+It is a great place of adventure for any kind of enthusiastic.
 There are white water rafting places in Rishikesh which is essentially the meltwater of Himalayas.
 There are taking areas at the Kanchenjunga base camp.
 There are people who are brave enough to Trek Mount Everest and reach its peak and interestingly, there have been more than 5000 people who have reached the top of Mount Everest.
 People can paraglide in the winds of Kalimpong and ride there Royal Enfield to the highest motorable road on the planet at khardungla which is situated at about 18000 feet from the mean sea level.